CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Main Grammar Doc/Writing.md

 \\ | [[ì-Pronouns]] | [[à-Domain Markers & Numbers]] | [[ò-Grouping]]

 #### Polysyllabic Cartouches
-Their polysyllabic cartouches are formed as follows: (these are written around a collection of glyphs to indicate that they are to be read as a combined unit and have resulting binding points)
+Their polysyllabic cartouches are formed as follows: (these are written around a collection of glyphs to indicate that they are to be read as a combined unit and have resulting binding points) (I have drawings of these that I have yet to digitize)

 type | i | a | o
 -|-|-|-